 Combating Money Laundering and Terrorist Financing

-The OCC prescribes regulations, conducts supervisory activities and, when necessary, takes enforcement actions to ensure that national banks have the necessary controls in place and provide the requisite notices to law enforcement to deter and detect money laundering, terrorist financing and other criminal acts and the misuse of our nation's financial institutions.
+The OCC prescribes regulations, conducts supervisory activities and, when necessary, takes enforcement actions to ensure that national banks, federal savings associations, federal branches, and agencies of foreign banks have the necessary controls in place and provide the requisite notices to law enforcement to deter and detect money laundering, terrorist financing and other criminal acts and the misuse of our nation's financial institutions.

 BSA and Related Regulations

-The Bank Secrecy Act (BSA), 31 CFR 103 establishes program, recordkeeping and reporting requirements for national banks, federal branches and agencies of foreign banks.
+The Bank Secrecy Act (BSA), 31 USC 5311 et seq establishes program, recordkeeping and reporting requirements for national banks, federal savings associations, federal branches and agencies of foreign banks.
 The OCC's implementing regulations are found at 12 CFR 21.11 and 12 CFR 21.21.
 The BSA was amended to incorporate the provisions of the USA PATRIOT Act which requires every bank to adopt a customer identification program as part of its BSA compliance program.

-The OCC conducts regular examinations of national banks and federal branches and agencies of foreign banks in the U.S. to determine compliance with the BSA.
+The OCC conducts regular examinations of national banks, federal savings associations, federal branches, and agencies of foreign banks in the U.S. to determine compliance with the BSA.

 OCC AML Bulletins and FinCEN Advisories